By Sean Delaney

 Among the challenges food banks are experiencing, the COVID pandemic has also created a significant loss of volunteers, which threatens the ability of food banks to remain open.

-Michael Verrelli and Brigette Contento have been volunteers at the W.A.E.S (Weston Area Emergency Support) before and since this pandemic started.
-Although they are ready, willing, and take great pleasure in contributing and helping, they are often left with feelings of helplessness.
+Brigette Contento has been a volunteer at the W.A.E.S (Weston Area Emergency Support) before and since this pandemic started.
+Although they are ready, willing, and take great pleasure in contributing and helping, she is often left with feelings of helplessness.

 “To actually be there at the food bank and witness the shortage of food along with the increasing numbers of families, seniors and children that rely on the food bank, it is overwhelming and heart-wrenching,” said Contento.

-Not to stand by and watch, the two felt they needed to do more, so they initiated the Red Bag Donation Food Drive.
+Not to stand by and watch, she felt she needed to do more, and initiated the Red Bag Donation Food Drive.

-Michael and Brigette are willing to help anyone who would be interested in organizing the Red Bag Donation Food Drive in their community.
+Brigette is willing to help anyone who would be interested in organizing the Red Bag Donation Food Drive in their community.
 They can be reached by phone or email.